 Other products you should stay away from include ammonia, bleach, or anything with high concentrations of acid, such as lemon juice or vinegar, which can damage lens coatings and some eyewear materials.

-Westfarms Eye Associates, PC Eye Clinic and Corona Virus, Glasses, Eye Health in Farmington, Connecticut
+Dr. Jenkins & Associates Eye Clinic and Corona Virus, Glasses, Eye Health in Newington, Connecticut

 How to Safely Disinfect Your Glasses